 However, Ksh.
 500,000 can also be just enough for an under-equipped plant.

 Not to worry though;1.5 M or 500 K, this initial investment will cater for rent for the premise, water storage tanks, standard water treatment equipment, KEBS standardization mark, Licences, Water, Electricity, Marketing budget, and general office expenses.

 A plant started with 500K and operating at its optimal production capacity can generate a revenue of Ksh.
 400,000 monthly.
 However, your profits will be Ksh.
 100,000 or slightly more after reducing all expenses.

-If you are looking to start something that costs low capital to start and has a potential of spewing so much profits then look no further than this section of the post.
+If you are looking to start something that costs low capital to start and has the potential of spewing so many profits then look no further than this section of the post.

 Among other exiting small businesses you can start: –

 Coffee vending is one of the most profitable hustles to start in Kenya.
 All you need is ready coffee in a portable coffee dispenser and ready-made mandazis and you are in business.